 Students research projects

+Sea-level Rise in Bangladesh.
 In 2015 Zeina Fakhereddin and Jake Levi conducted fieldwork in coastal Bangladesh relating to their respective projects, “Climate change in Bangladesh: implications for health” and “The wider health impacts of climate change related salinization in littoral Bangladesh: An analysis towards a causal social-health framework”, both of which examined the impact of sea-level rise upon health outcomes in the region.
+During his project Jake also took some footage of his visit in Bangladesh.
+Since then, he has been to film school and has edited his documentary on the subject of climate change.
+Watch the video.

 Bangladesh (2015): A scene from the area visited by Jake and Zeina